 Board of Directors & Founder

-Dr. Alison Bahr is a medical internist practicing as a primary care physician at the Kaiser Permanente Gateway Clinic.
-Dr. Bahr received her BA and MA from UCLA, and then moved to San Francisco where she served as a workers compensation specialist and as a caregiver volunteer for the Zen Hospice project.
+Dr. Alison Bahr is a medical internist who works as hospitalist for a longterm acute care hospital in Portland.
+Previously Dr. Bahr served as a primary care physician at the Kaiser Permanente Gateway Clinic.
+Dr. Bahr received her BA and MA Comparative Literature from UCLA, then moved to San Francisco where she served as a workers compensation specialist and as a caregiver volunteer for the Zen Hospice project.

 Her experience with injury prevention, as well as evaluation and preservation of functional status, formed a natural segue to her eventual decision to study medicine, for which she came to OHSU in Portland in 2000.
-In addition to primary care, she serves as a hospitalist, and previously supported a home-care practice.
+Dr. Bahr also performs inpatient medicine as a hospitalist, and previously supported a home-care practice.
 As a physician and a person, Dr. Bahr supports policies that allow people to live out their at lives at home, and sees the Village movement as a critically important piece of the aging in place puzzle.

-Following a brief sabbatical after leaving REACH, Becky worked for The Springs at Carman Oaks, a Senior Living Community in the capacity of Director of Marketing.
-Her interaction with prospective residents was enlightening, as she began to realize that the optimal place for aging for most of us is in our homes that we love and know so well.
+Following a brief sabbatical after leaving REACH, Becky worked for The Springs at Carman Oaks, a Senior Living Community in the capacity of Director of Marketing, helping retirees embrace downsizing and move to an environment that provided all the accouterments of luxury living, without all the chores.
+Her interaction with prospective residents was enlightening, as she began to realize that the optimal place for aging for most of us, is in our homes that we love and know so well.

-Since 2014, has still been providing housing as an Oregon Real Estate Broker, and sees joining Villages NW as the perfect fit for her experience and interests.
-She shares the core values of the organization, and is excited about being a part of this progressive, grass roots mission.
+Since 2014, Becky has been an Oregon Real Estate Broker, still providing housing; a smooth transition and a good fit as is her involvement with VNW!
+The core values held by the organization are shared by her, and she is excited about being a part of this grass roots yet, progressive mission.”

 Nancy Doty’s background in nursing, guardianship and conservatorship, and care coordination has led her to a natural fit at Villages NW.
 She previously served as Deputy Public Guardian for Multnomah County, and is a Founding Member of the Guardian/Conservator Association of Oregon and the President of Nancy Doty, Inc. Nancy has also been involved in Third World women’s health care issues with Dining for Women, and served on the Boards of the Reed College Women’s Committee (women seeking college education through non-traditional paths), and Women’s Care Foundation (with a focus on health, safety, and skills training for women in the Portland Metro area).
 Nancy was also instrumental in launching Garden Partners, offering gardening opportunities for persons in long term care facilities.

-Jurie Lewis, MRED, is an Oregon licensed real estate agent and developer, helping people buy and sell property.
-She received her MRED from Portland State University, and is the owner and Principle Broker and Developer at Real Estate by Jury.
+Jurie Lewis Jurie Lewis, MRED is an Oregon licensed real estate agent and developer helping people buy and sell property.
+Development mission is to create sustainable places.

 Licensed in 2004 as an Oregon Real Estate Broker, Rachel rarely lists properties, choosing instead as an educator, advocate, referral source and team leader for older adult homeowners and their families.
 She is a Seniors Real Estate Specialist and a 2009 Distinguished Service Award Winner from Senior Advisory Real Estate Committee; as well as a Certified Eco Broker and a Certified “At Home With Diversity” Specialist.